 7. Food It’s best and recommended that you have the food set up and ready for them when you get them home.
 If we are shipping, then I have to send it to you ahead of time with the mail.
 The airlines no longer allow us to place anything in the crate other than the animals, and food for them to eat on the journey.
 Packages of food are not allowed in the crate.
 If you are either picking up the gliders from me or I am bringing them to you, then you will need to make it up the night you get it.
 I have good instructions that come with the food and my PDF file on care also talks about how to prepare the food as well.
 If you run in to problems and have questions as you are making it for the first time, please ask.
 It’s ok.
 At that point, we will know each other well enough so that you will have both my house phone and my cell.
 If you choose to feed the Priscilla Diet, you will need to order the vitamin powder directly from her so that the diet is balanced out.
 Any questions should be directed to Priscilla about her diet as she would be the better one to ask.

 8. Treats I have given sugary treats, to healthy snacks.
 Some I have given are yogurt drops, dried fruits, marshmallow treats and mealworms.
 I do consider mealworms to be a treat and all treats should be given in moderation, or they will overeat on them and not eat their normal foods at night.
 The gliders will get all their protein from the HPW diet (if that is the diet you choose to feed), so the mealies are a snack.
 Mealworms can be fattening and not really a bug they would find on the rainforest, so do that sparingly.
 I will have my sources of mealworms on my list of approved vendors for you.
+We have recently acquired a Food Freeze Dryer and will soon have a large selection of dried fruits and vegetables available in our store.
+Freeze dried food is different from dehydrated foods in several ways.
+One is that properly bagged Freeze Dried Foods with an oxygen absorber, can last and stay fresh for up to 25 years.
+They are great to bring on trips, have handy in case of natural disaster, or just for everyday use.

 10. Privacy I highly recommend that after you get them home, you hang the pouch up in their made up cage, have the food and water bottle ready, and let them be for at least 48 hours.
 They are going to be stressed from the journey and they need some time to decompress before you start bonding with them.
 Their cage is going to be their safe-haven, so give them time to feel secure in it.
 This is a very important first step in your bonding process.
 As tempting as it may seem, please do not skip this step.